danielaparker/jsoncons/doc/md/Classes/json_serializer.md

 Constructs a new serializer that writes to the specified output stream.
 You must ensure that the output stream exists as long as does `json_serializer`, as `json_serializer` holds a pointer to but does not own this object.

-    json_serializer(std::ostream& os, const output_format& format)
+    json_serializer(std::ostream& os, const serialization_options& format)
-Constructs a new serializer that writes to the specified output stream using the specified [output_format](output_format).
+Constructs a new serializer that writes to the specified output stream using the specified [serialization_options](serialization_options).
 You must ensure that the output stream exists as long as does `json_serializer`, as `json_serializer` holds a pointer to but does not own this object.

-    json_serializer(std::ostream& os, const output_format& format, bool indenting) Constructs a new serializer that writes to the specified output stream using the specified [output_format](output_format).
+    json_serializer(std::ostream& os, const serialization_options& format, bool indenting) Constructs a new serializer that writes to the specified output stream using the specified [serialization_options](serialization_options).
 You must ensure that the output stream exists as long as does `json_serializer`, as `json_serializer` holds a pointer to but does not own this object.

 ### Destructor